jillyan/talend-react-training/readme.md

 `npm install -g yo` is to install yeoman.
 `npm install -g generator-talend` is to install talend generator.
 `yo talend:react-cmf` is to generate your own react-cmf project.

+Note.
+You could copy folders in lessons/original-src and paste them into src no matter when you want to try from the first step.